acarcher/tetris/README.md

 # Tetris Clone

-A tetris clone terminal game written in Python3 using the curses module.
+A tetris terminal game written in Python 3 using the builtin curses module (a Python wrapper for the C ncurses library).
+I focused on object-oriented programming and having clean easy-to-read code spread over multiple files.

 ![Demo](tetris_demo.gif)